Preparing For Your Trip

 - A Tetanus and diphtheria booster is a good idea, if you have not had one in ten years.

 - Some doctors are still recommending Lariam – 250 Mg (Mefloquin) – once a week for the two weeks before you go, and for 4 weeks after return.
 Many people have experienced various, generally harmless, side effects to this drug, so I strongly recommend you challenge them about this.
 In the U.S.A. you need a prescription for these drugs.

 Malaria exists throughout Africa, although inland you will probably see very few mosquitoes, perfume attracts them after dark.
-Probably the best method of protection is to cover up after dark and use a repellent.
-It is a serious business, so if you get what seems to be flu, even up to three months after your return, you must tell your doctor that you have been in a malarial area.
+Probably the best method of protection is to cover up well after dark and use a repellent.
+It is a serious disease, so if you do get what seems to be flu, even up to three months after your return, you must tell your doctor that you have been in a malarial area.

-Insect repellent.
 Contrary to ones preconceptions, you will actually experience very few bugs in Africa.
 Much has been written on Deet (diethylemetalolumaide).
-The general feeling amongst outdoor enthusiasts is that the best shield remains an application of a Deet- based repellent on the skin.
+The general feeling among outdoor enthusiasts is that the best shield remains an application of a Deet- based repellent on the skin.
 For broader protection, a secondary step can be treatment of clothing with a permethrin-based spray.
-Deet presents some possible, albeit very low health risk in itself, but it remains the most effective repellent chemical since it was developed a half century ago.
+Deet presents some possible, albeit very low, health risk in itself, but it remains the most effective repellent chemical since it was developed a half century ago.
 Public health authorities recommend repellents with no more than a 30% concentration of Deet for adults.

 The American Academy of Pediatrics recently has changed its recommendations to support the use of 30% Deet products on children older than two months.
 Younger infants should not be treated with any Deet repellents.
 Deet in heavier concentrations doesn’t repel bugs better, but rather does it longer.
 Recent tests – by the New England Journal of Medicine – found that a repellent with 23.8 % Deet held off mosquitoes for more than five hours, while a 20 % Deet blend was good for a little less than four hours.
 By contrast, a 6.65 % Deet mix repelled for less than two hours, and a 4.75 % concentration worked only a little less than an hour and a half.
 Non-Deet repellents generally fell short of these.

 In Kenya, all animal skin or bone articles are forbidden unless proven to be antique.
 Elsewhere you can obtain these things, but it is illegal to bring these back into the USA.
 Beware of plastic ivory and elephant hair bracelets sold by street vendors.
-Many good African artifacts are available and modern “cottage” industry basketry, soapstone and jewelry are not only interesting, but some are also very good quality and value.
+Many good African artifacts are available and modern “cottage” industry basketry, soapstone and jewelry are not only interesting, but are also very good quality and value.
 There are several excellent artists and sculptors that we can introduce you to.

 For more upmarket items, there are bronze galleries, located in Langata, not far from Giraffe Manor and Karen Blixen’s museum, and “Africa Adorned” in Karen.
 For those with little time scheduled in the cities, artifacts can be bought at very reasonable prices at small towns and villages, and most camps have a small shop.

 There are many excellent restaurants in all the major cities:

 In Nairobi: The Carnivore is a great favorite with visitors.
 Others are Tamarind – seafood, Misono – Japanese, Haandi – Indian, Salumaria – Italian and in Karen the Talisman – various.